Master's Scholarship (current students) terms and conditions

 Structure and governance

-The Master’s Scholarship is a financial scholarship of £3,000, which will contribute to the tuition fee of full-time postgraduate taught level study in 2020/21.
-It is available to students who are graduating from the University of Portsmouth in 2020.
+The Master’s Scholarship is a financial scholarship of £3,000, which will contribute to the tuition fee of full-time postgraduate taught level study in 2021/22.
+It is available to students who are graduating from the University of Portsmouth in 2021, or graduated in 2020.

 The following terms and conditions apply to the scholarship: